federgraph/fleetrace-delphi/README.md

 #### First action after opening a project for the first time

-Please go to project options and restore the output directories for exe and dcu to be the original default for a new project:
+Please go to project options and restore the output directories for exe and dcus to be the original default for a new project:

 ```
 .\$(Platform)\$(Config)